NathanHowell/spotted-arms/README.md

-# Ephemeral Runner for GitHub Actions on Google Compute Engine
+# Spotless Arms

-A small Rust service that listens for GitHub `workflow_job` webhooks and provisions ephemeral self‑hosted runners on Google Compute Engine using a region instance template.
+Spotless Arms is a small Rust service that listens for GitHub `workflow_job` webhooks and provisions ephemeral self‑hosted runners on Google Compute Engine using a region instance template.
 When jobs complete, the service deletes the instance.

 ## Features
 - Axum HTTP server with webhook verification